Vietnam.vn - Nền tảng quảng bá Việt Nam

 Việt Nam cần làm gì để đạt mục tiêu "Net Zero"? - Ảnh 2.

-Prime Minister and President of the European Commission, UK Secretary of State approve resource mobilization plan to implement the JETP Declaration
+The Prime Minister and the President of the European Commission, the UK Secretary of State approved the plan to mobilize resources to implement the JETP Declaration.

 THANH GIANG